-The exam is based on the 2D animation assignment that the student should create over a period of three days based on a handout.
-The handout will be available at the beginning of the exam.
+The exam is based on the 2D animation assignment and a written workflow analysis that the student should create over a period of five days based on a handout.
+The handout will be available on the first day of the exam.

-Students are required to complete exactly 72 frames (3 seconds) of animation based on the given storyboard, model sheets and background.
+Students are required to complete exactly 72 frames (3 seconds) of animation based on the given key poses, layout and model sheets.
+Students can choose to not use the given key poses but are obliged to use the given character and layout.